kartgoel/HydraDocumentation/docs/hydraKeeper.rst

 ~~~~~~~~~~~~

 - ``Model_config``: A dictionary representing the configuration of the model.
-- ``AIReport``: An AIReport object representing the AI Report
+- ``AIReport``: An AIReport object representing the AI Report.
-- ``VerdictConfidence``: A float representing the confidence percentage of the verdict
+- ``VerdictConfidence``: A float representing the confidence percentage of the verdict.

 --------------------------